 Wiemer has 2 HRs, 5 RBIs as Brewers roll to 10-2 victory over Orioles

-MILWAUKEE (AP) — Joey Wiemer homered twice, Willy Adames also went deep in his return from the concussion list and Corbin Burnes pitched eight shutout innings in the Milwaukee Brewers’ 10-2 blowout of the Baltimore Orioles on Wednesday night.
+Joey Wiemer homered twice, Willy Adames also went deep in his return from the concussion list and Corbin Burnes pitched eight shutout innings in the Milwaukee Brewers’ 10-2 blowout of the Baltimore Orioles

-Wiemer went 4 for 4 with a pair of two-run shots, a double and a career-high five RBIs.
-This marked the first time the rookie center fielder had more than two hits in a game.
+MILWAUKEE (AP) — Milwaukee rookie center fielder Joey Wiemer spent part of the Brewers’ trip to Cincinnati last weekend allowing a former college teammate to cut his hair.

+"My buddy Dre ( Dondrae Bremner ) in Cincinnati, he's cut my hair for the last, like, six years," said Wiemer, who played for the University of Cincinnati from 2018-20.
+"He might not be the most precise barber of all time, but he's my barber."

+“I thought he had great stuff tonight, coming back to Cy Young stuff like he threw a couple of years ago," Orioles manager Brandon Hyde said. “(We) just had a tough time.
+He was on the corners all night with really good stuff, and we had a tough time squaring him up.”

+Hyde was ejected for the first time this season when he argued with plate umpire Hunter Wendelstedt after Ryan O’Hearn struck out looking in the top of the fifth inning.

+“I thought the strike zone was a little big and they were getting some calls on balls down,” Hyde said.
+“There were a handful of balls that I thought were borderline that we weren't getting.”

+Orioles starter Dean Kremer (6-3) struck out five and walked none but allowed nine hits and six runs in five innings.
+The six runs Kremer allowed matched the total he had given up in the three starts leading up to this one.

-During his eight-game hitting streak, Wiemer has gone 13 of 27 to improve his batting average from .195 to .231.
-He homered in the third inning off Dean Kremer and in the seventh against Bruce Zimmermann.
+Wiemer homered in the third inning off Dean Kremer and in the seventh against Bruce Zimmermann.
 Wiemer got a curtain call after the second homer, which increased his season total to eight.

-He then made a sliding catch in center to start the top of the eighth.
+Wiemer also made a sliding catch in center to start the top of the eighth, continuing the solid defense he has played all season even when he was struggling at the plate.

-Orioles manager Brandon Hyde was ejected from the game when he argued with plate umpire Hunter Wendelstedt after Ryan O’Hearn struck out looking in the top of the fifth inning.

-The Brewers took a 6-0 lead in the first five innings against Kremer, who struck out five and walked none but allowed nine hits.

-The six runs Kremer (6-3) allowed in his five-inning stint matched the total he had given up in the three starts leading up to this one.

 TRAINER'S ROOM